cloudify-cosmo/cloudify-bash-plugin/README.md

 **built-in bash types**

-Cloudify offers some built in types, who's lifecycle interface (see [Lifecycle Interface](https://github.com/CloudifySource/cosmo-manager/blob/develop/orchestrator/src/main/resources/cloudify/types/types.yaml#L18)) is mapped to execute bash scripts by default.
+Cloudify offers some built in types, whose lifecycle interface (see [Lifecycle Interface](https://github.com/CloudifySource/cosmo-manager/blob/develop/orchestrator/src/main/resources/cloudify/types/types.yaml#L18)) is mapped to execute bash scripts by default.
-When using these types, a property by the name of 'scrtips' should be part of the node properties, which mapps each interface operation to a sepcific script.
+When using these types, a property by the name of 'scripts' should be part of the node properties, mapping each interface operation to a specific script.

 for example: